Racial separate schools in Canada: Mary Bibb

-As Black students were frequently excluded from public education, Black community members often established their own schools or took on teaching positions.

 As activists, Mary Bibb and her husband, Henry Bibb, initiated various projects to serve and uplift Canada West’s growing Black population, including establishing a school in Sandwich.
 Mary Bibb established the school in the late winter of 1850, teaching twenty-five day and evening students in her home by January of the following year.
 Her class, taught in her makeshift classroom, would soon grow while lacking funds and resources.
 In an issue of The Voice of the Fugitive, Mary Bibb describes the conditions of the school as having started as an “ill ventilated room, uncomfortable seats, want of desks, books and all sorts of school apparatus.”
 The school was not without community support, with Bibb going on to thank various supporters for their contributions, including enabling the school to get a blackboard and books.
 Despite all efforts, the school ultimately closed down by 1852.

 End of separate schools in Ontario

 In Ontario, separate schools for Black students continued until 1891 in Chatham, 1893 in Sandwich, 1907 in Harrow, 1917 in Amherstburg, and 1965 in North Colchester and Essex.
 The laws in Ontario governing black separate schools were not repealed until the mid-1960s, and the last segregated schools to close were in Merlin, Ontario in 1965.